Code-Screen/Code-Screen.github.io/docs/creating-custom-rust-assessments.md

 If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as unit test files in the `tests/` directory.

-All assessments files must be added in the `assessments/` directory and use the `assert Macros` from the `Rust standard library`.
+All unit test files must be added in the `assessments/` directory and use the `assert Macros` from the `Rust standard library`.

 All assessment filenames must end with `_assessment.rs` and assessment files with filenames that end with `_hidden_assessment.rs` will not be visible to the candidate.